ash2shukla/Projects-and-Related-Technologies/README.md

-# Project Related Technologies Crash Course
+# Projects and Related Technologies
-### A repository for content delivered Project-Related-Technologies-Crash-Course@ABESIT
+### A repository for content delivered Projects-and-Related-Technologies@ABESIT

 #### Day1
 1. Working with various Data Formats.